Prahlad-K/TF-IDF-PageRank/README.md

 1. To understand the basic working of a general search engine, and to implement TF-IDF and the Google PageRank Algorithm.
 2. To search a given query on a given website, and rank all webpages in terms of a score that uses the TF-IDF of the query keywords with respect to the website corpus and the PageRank obtained from performing Web Structure Mining on the website.

-# Project inputs/parameters:
+# Project Inputs/Parameters:

 1. Maximum number of webpages to crawl in the website.
 2. The total number of iterations to update PageRank.
 3. The Damping Factor
 4. The Query sentence/string

-# Project output:
+# Project Output:

 A sorted list of webpages, ranked from best to worst- to visit when a query is searched.